andreilevin/HoopsHero/README.md

 ###   🏀   How are the players "most similar" to a given player determined?

-The nice thing about the Random Forest Classifier model is that in addition to predicting a player's market value, it also gives a probablity estimate for that prediction (in technical terms, the scikit-learn `predict_proba` method returns the percentage of trees in the forest that voted for that class).
+A nice thing about the Random Forest Classifier model is that in addition to predicting a player's market value, it also gives a probablity estimate for that prediction (in technical terms, the scikit-learn `predict_proba` method returns the percentage of trees in the forest that voted for that class).
 To get the most similar players to Player X, I looked at all the players at the same position in the same market value bucket, and sorted them by closest probability estimate to Player X.